bhk/build/minion.md

 * `$(_args)`

-  Return all comma-delimited argument values (for the current instance) whose name matches `K`.  `K` is a variable that defaults to the empty string, which identifies unnamed values, and can be bound to other values using `foreach`.
+  Return all named arguments (for the current instance) whose name matches `K`.  `K` is a variable that defaults to the empty string, which identifies unnamed arguments, and can be bound to other values using `foreach`.
 For example, during evaluation of a property of `Class(a,b,x:1,x:2)`:

       $(_args) => "a b"